-Recruiting PhD Students for 2024
+Recruiting PhD Students for 2025 - Information Visions Lab

-📣 I am planning to accept PhD students for Fall 2024.
+📣 I am planning to accept PhD students for Fall 2025.
 This document is meant to help you understand how me, my context, and my research might intersect with your own goals.
 Choosing a home for your PhD is a big (and difficult) decision.
 I’m hoping this will help you navigate that space.

 What are you interested in?